ZackAtama/HyperionDev-THT/README.md

 - [Link to assignment](https://edabit.com/challenge/4E9gTrRWErpTCA2FQ)

 ### How to run the app locally
-1. Clone this repository: `git clone https://github.com/ZackAtama/HyperionDev-THT/tree/section-c`
+1. Clone this repository: `git clone git@github.com:ZackAtama/HyperionDev-THT.git`
 2. Install dependencies: `npm install` or `yarn add`
+3. Running tests: `npm test`
-3. Run application: `npm run dev`
+4. Run application: `npm run dev`

 ### How to use
 1. In your terminal, soon as the application starts running, you'll be presented with a prompt in your ternimal to enter any number; `Enter any number:`